 Different types of stress

 Stress comes in countless forms.
 Some common forms of stress include:

-- Day-to-day stressors: Your packed schedule, your pinging phone, your endless to-do list: All of these aspects of your daily life can contribute to overall stress.
+- Day-to-day stressors: Your packed schedule, your pinging phone, your endless to-do list: All these aspects of your life can contribute to overall daily stress.

 - Relationship-related stress: You might experience stress as a result of challenges in your relationships with friends, significant others, or stressful situations in your family life.

-- Work-related stress: Work and career concerns are very common sources of stress, from conflicts with coworkers or bosses to burnout and work-life balance.
+- Work-related stress: Work and career concerns are very common sources of long-term stress, from conflicts with coworkers or bosses to burnout and work-life balance.

 - Major life changes: Any big change is likely to come with some degree of stress whether it is a serious illness or singular traumatic event.
 Even a happy change like getting married or landing a dream job can raise the stress level.

-- Stress related to discrimination: Individuals who are discriminated against on the basis of race, ethnicity, culture, gender identity, sexual orientation, or disability often experience stress as a result.
+- Stress related to discrimination: Individuals who are discriminated against based on race, ethnicity, culture, gender identity, sexual orientation, or disability often experience chronic stress as a result.